ryotako/igor-CommandPanel/README.md

 - filter outputs or completion candidates with words (regular expressions)．

 ## Expansion
-Execute commands by pressing `Enter`．If one puss `Enter` without inpupt, the command history is displayed．
+Execute commands by pressing `Enter`．If one pushes `Enter` without inpupt, the command history is displayed．
 ### Alias Expansion
 ```
 alias cp=Duplicate